BezMan/Feature-Notes/README.md

 - Toolbar layouts containing menu items in conjunction with custom menu layouts.
 - Data persistence, so we don’t lose data, even when app task is removed.
 - auto generated primary key, where insert() provides us a unique ID val.
+- Nested ScrollView with auto scroll when adding new note items.
+- Machine Learning Text Recognition - extract latin words and numbers from your photos.
 - Setting notes as Notifications, for quick add, even while watching a video.
 - RESTORE deleted notes and items, through SnackBar action.
 - REVERT CHANGES menu item, during note editing session.